tlorusso/traveltime/README.md

 __GET an API-KEY__ here: http://docs.traveltimeplatform.com/overview/getting-keys/

-For non-commercial use the usage of the API is free up to 10'000 queries a month (max 30 queries per min).
-For commercial use (e.g. to integrate the API into a website) a license is needed.
+For non-commercial use the usage of the API is free for a restricted period of 10 days and can be granted for longer periods upon request.

 You can install the traveltime-package with devtools or remotes from Github.
 ```